How to dispose of a mattress

 Can you pay a company to pick up a mattress?

-Four in ten Which? members disposed of their last mattress by having the company delivering their replacement mattress collect it, according to our November 2017 survey of 902 respondents.
+Four in ten Which? members disposed of their last mattress by having the company delivering their replacement mattress collect it, according to 902 respondents of our survey back in November 2017.

 That’s perhaps not surprising given the number of major high-street retailers now offering this service.
 Argos and Ikea, for example, both offer to collect and recycle your old mattress for a fee of £20 when you buy a new mattress from them.
 John Lewis offers a similar service, charging new mattress customers a fee of £29.95 to responsibly dispose of their old mattress.